 Mid-slope failures.

 Windthrow significantly increases the volume of cut-over slash.

-There is a high likelihood of slope failure, and the amount of cut-over slash was reduced in the high-risk areas of the slope.
+The blue arrow identifies an area with a high likelihood of slope failure.
+In this case, the amount of cut-over slash was reduced in the high-risk area.